Overview

 - Each application will be charged a review fee of JPY 6,000 (per team) in addition to the entry fee.

-- Teams that do not pass the preliminary screening will make a poster presentation and will not be charged the presentation fee.
+After the results are announced, you will be asked to pay the oral presentation fee of 4,000 yen. - Teams that are not assigned to any of oral presentations above will make a poster presentation and will not be charged the oral presentation fee.

 - For all submissions abstracts will be reviewed with a written commentary by the judges.